suryakandshinde/google-ai-hack/README.md

     <img src="./docs/tool_2.png" width="100%"/>

 # Introduction

-This is a fully functional demo rental car booking Chat Assisstant application that leverages **Google AI** and **Vertex AI Agent/Conversation**.
-In this application, the Google AI (Gemeni) and Vertex AI Conversational capabilities are leveraged for provide customer that is equivalant to human like agents.
-The Chat Assitant will help finding car, booking a car, sending email confirmation, cancelling booking, perform sentiment analysis of customer feedback (about rental car expereince) and suggest an offer to the customer based on sentiment analysis.
-Customer can interact with Google AI (in this case, **gemini-1.0-pro-001**) Vertex AI Assisstant.
+This is a fully functional demo rental car booking Chat Assistant application that leverages **Google AI** and **Vertex AI Agent/Conversation**.
+In this application, the Google AI (Gemini) and Vertex AI Conversational capabilities are leveraged for provide customer that is equivalent to human like agents.
+The Chat Assistant will help finding car, booking a car, sending email confirmation, cancelling booking, perform sentiment analysis of customer feedback (about rental car experience) and suggest an offer to the customer based on sentiment analysis.
+Customer can interact with Google AI (in this case, **gemini-1.0-pro-001**) Vertex AI Assistant.
 If the feedback is positive, suggest an offer and if the feedback is negative suggest an alternate offer.

  <img src="./docs/vertex_ai_gemini_agent_console.png" />